Microsoft Software for Faculty and Students

 Not all software titles and service packs have been configured for ELMS delivery.
 Contact the MSDNAA administrator if you require an MSDNAA product that is not posted on ELMS.

 NOTE: Some products now have the option to order the media online for the nominal cost of media and shipping.
 Neither Southern Miss nor the School of Construction are party to this online transaction.
-This option is provided for users who are taking classes remotely or are limited to a low bandwith Internet connection.
+This option is provided for users who are taking classes remotely or are limited to a low bandwidth Internet connection.